Shellsort: Computational complexity

 Based on experiments, it is conjectured that Shellsort with Hibbard's gap sequence runs in O(N5/4) average time, and that Gonnet and Baeza-Yates's sequence requires on average 0.41N ln N (ln ln N + 1/6) element moves.
 Approximations of the average number of operations formerly put forward for other sequences fail when sorted arrays contain millions of elements.

-The graph below shows the average number of element comparisons in various variants of Shellsort, divided by the theoretical lower bound, i.e. log2N!, where the sequence 1, 4, 10, 23, 57, 132, 301, 701 has been extended according to the formula $h_k = \lfloor2.25 h_{k-1}\rfloor$.
+The graph below shows the average number of element comparisons use by various gap sequences, divided by the theoretical lower bound, i.e. log2N!.
+Ciuria's sequence 1, 4, 10, 23, 57, 132, 301, 701 (labelled Ci01) has been extended according to the formula $h_k = \lfloor2.25 h_{k-1}\rfloor$.